jemin777/RAI/README.md

 ABOUT RAI(Remote Advanced Intelligence)
 ========================================

-Why AI(Artifical Intelligence) is not a good or worst technology?
-What technology should be used to replace AI(Artifical Intelligence) technology?
+Why robots is not a good or worst technology?
+What technology should be used to replace robots technology?

 In the Last chapter of  the  bibble (Revelation 13:15) says that Robot is  nothing but image of the beast.